department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

 With this problem solved, what should users be able to do/achieve that they couldn't before?

-- We should see an increase in on-line form applications from the spanish speaking population, a reduction in errors, quicker time for approvals (depending on form chosen, these need to be confirmed and/or updated).
+- We should see an increase in on-line form applications from the spanish speaking population, a reduction in errors, quicker time for approvals (note: subject to change as it will depend on form chosen).

 ## Undesired User Outcomes

--	VA can't demonstrate progress on translation efforts for key content types in a timely way
+-	Veterans, family members and caregivers can't easily find or use translated content.
--	Usage of translated form doesn't increase with time and awareness efforts
+-	Usage of translated form doesn't increase with time and awareness efforts.

 ## Desired Business Outcomes

--	Meet federal/agency requirements for providing translated benefit information
+-	Meet federal/agency requirements for providing translated benefit information.
--	VA demonstrates to Congress that we are continuing to make progress on providing critical information in Spanish while working on our longer-term recommendations
+-	VA demonstrates to Congress that we are continuing to make progress on providing critical information in Spanish while working on our longer-term recommendations.
--	VA provides relevant, easy-to-find, high-quality content for LEP Veterans and their families in the languages they most need (spanish first)
+-	VA provides relevant, easy-to-find, high-quality content for LEP Veterans and their families in the languages they most need (spanish first).

 ## Undesired Business Outcomes

--	Veterans, family members and caregivers can't easily find or use translated content.
+-	VA can't demonstrate progress on translation efforts for key content types in a timely way.

 ---
 ## Measuring Success (TBD)

--	Once we determine the form application that will be translated, we will undertakea discovery effort and determine the appropriate metrics to use for our KPI's.
-If possible, we would like to include some or all of the following:
+-	Once we determine the form application that will be translated, we will undertake a discovery effort to determine the appropriate metrics to use for our KPI's.
+If possible, we would like to include some, or all, of the following:

-- compare error rates to existing PDF
+- error rates compard to existing PDF
--	compare the benefit approval timeframe for PDF submissions vs on-line submissions
+-	benefit approval timeframe for PDF submissions vs on-line submissions
 -	cost of processing a PDF vs an on-line application
 -	customer satisfaction scores compared to english tool